-Not all years are like the winter of 22-23, but preventing ice dam build up is key to preventing ice dam damage.
+Not all years are like the winter of 22-23, but preventing ice dam build up is key to preventing leaking and ice dam damage.

-Heat Tape Pro delivers efficient, self-regulating heating cables to prevent ice dams and snow buildup.
-Durable and energy-saving, it adjusts to weather conditions, protecting roofs, gutters, and downspouts while lowering energy costs.
-Trust Heat Tape Pro for reliable, long-lasting winter protection.
+At Nordic Solutions, we install Radiant Solutions' Heat Tape Pro.
+Heat Tape Pro delivers efficient, self-regulating heating cables designed to prevent ice dams and snow buildup.
+Our heat tape will adjust its output automatically, hence the self-regulating aspect, as weather conditions change, protecting roofs, gutters, and downspouts.
+Trust heat tape pro for reliable, long lasting winter protection.

 We are a winter solution company.
 Heat tape is what we do!

 There are a lot of companies, roofers, and contractors in the market for heat tape.
-We find that the larger heat tape companies charge premium rates and some of the smaller contractors lack the knowledge of long lasting product and proper installation.
+We find that the larger heat tape companies charge premium rates and smaller contractors lack the knowledge of long lasting product and proper installation.
 We do our best to solve both.
-We strive to keep costs low with our design while still delivering a long lasting commercial product and professional installation.
+We strive to keep costs lower with our design while still delivering a long lasting commercial product and professional installation.
 We will provide solutions to your ice trouble.
 We look forward to working with you.

 average project cost